 Knowing that recessions are an inevitable part of the economic cycle doesn’t necessarily make them any easier to face.
 A smart asset allocation strategy that offers risk mitigation can help older investors sleep better at night through all kinds of market conditions.

 Market volatility has elevated since February 2018.
 As year-end has drawn closer, we’ve seen big fluctuations with more frequency – and there’s no indication that this wild ride will end anytime soon.
-If the possibility of a recession has you feeling uneasy about your portfolio, contact one of our advisor network members for a no-cost, no-obligation review.
+If the possibility of a recession has you feeling uneasy about your portfolio, contact a member of our advisor network for a no-cost, no-obligation review.